cloudsearch/cloudsearchdemos/README.md

 CloudSearch Demos
 =================

-This repository contains sample code that demonstrates how to use [Amazon CloudSearch](http://aws.amazon.com/cloudsearch/):
+This repository contains sample code that demonstrates how to use Amazon CloudSearch:

 * **[CloudSearchGeoSpatial](https://github.com/cloudsearch/cloudsearchdemos/tree/master/CloudSearchGeoSpatial)** demonstrates how to use Amazon CloudSearch from HTML/JavaScript and implement a geospatial search solution.
-For more information about location based searching with Amazon CloudSearch, see [Searching and Ranking Results by Geographic Location](http://docs.aws.amazon.com/cloudsearch/latest/developerguide/geosearch.html) in the Amazon CloudSearch Developer Guide and the [Building Location-Based Search with Amazon CloudSearch](http://www.youtube.com/watch?v=gepnHJVXj8E&feature=youtu.be) webinar.
+For more information about location based searching with Amazon CloudSearch, see Searching and Ranking Results by Geographic Location in the Amazon CloudSearch Developer Guide and the Building Location-Based Search with Amazon CloudSearch webinar on youtube.com.

 What is Amazon CloudSearch?
 ---------------------------